mnmpdadish/c2B/README.md

            -DTERMINAL=\"x11\" forces the use of terminal x11.

-+ **Cuba** (optional): An integration library available via http://www.feynarts.de/cuba/ Version 4.0 or higher should be used to work and compile correctly.
++ **Cuba** (optional): An numerical integration library available via http://www.feynarts.de/cuba/ Version 4.0 or higher should be used to work and compile correctly.
                        This is only required in the calculation of the DOS, but by default this functionality is turned off.
-To enable it, one must install Cuba and add the flag -DCUBA to the compilation option in the makefile.
+To enable it, one must install Cuba and add the flag -DCUBA to the compilation option in the makefile and add -lcuba to the LINK variable.

 ## RUN: